NicolasMaskal/Wizard101-Bazaar-Tc-Farming/README.md

 4. Profit!
 (Well, kinda)

 Imagesearch.py is my modified version of [@drov0's](https://github.com/drov0/python-imagesearch).
-He has a blog post about botting which I reccommend to read.
+He has a blog post about botting which I reccommend to [read[(https://steemit.com/python/@howo/image-recognition-for-automation-with-python).